GSA/search-gov-website/_admin-center/content/domains.md

 ---

 Find it in the Admin Center: [Search.gov Home]({{ site.baseurl }}/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Content > Domains

+We can only index publicly accessible content.
+You cannot use Search.gov for secure content, including intranets.

 ## How to include content